consected/restructure/docs/user_reference/main/README.md

 The Study app provides a user interface that is easy to use without specific training.
 The approach is to present a complete view of the large number of records and activities related to a participant in a compact way.

-The main components of the user interface are:
+The common components of the user interface are:

 - [Login](login)
 - Search and Work Queues